-The Governing Board of the Fairfax-Falls Church Partnership to Prevent and End Homelessness in 10 years will be the focal point of community accountability for the achievement of the goal of ending homelessness by December 31, 2018.
+The Governing Board of the Fairfax-Falls Church Partnership to Prevent and End Homelessness is the focal point of community accountability for the achievement of the goal of ending homelessness.
 To that end, it is the mission of the Governing Board to provide the necessary vision, community leadership, and policy guidance to assure the successful end to homelessness in the Fairfax-Falls Church area.
 The Governing Board will be responsible for providing the community “voice” for ending homelessness, mobilizing political and community will, providing the necessary influence to change policy and funding priorities, and to catalyze such other actions as may be necessary to affect the community and systems change necessary to end homelessness.

 Roles, Responsibilities and Functions

-- Provide vision, leadership, and policy guidance to reach the goal of preventing and ending homelessness by December 31, 2018.
+- Provide vision, leadership, and policy guidance to reach the goal of preventing and ending homelessness.